eisental/RedstoneChips/circuitdocs/Ringcounter.md

 title: ringcounter
 ---

 A ring decimal counter chip.
-Whenever input pin 0 goes from low to high, the counter increments its value by 1 and sets the corresponding output to high.
+Whenever input pin 0 goes from off to on, the counter increments its value by 1 and sets the corresponding output on.
 Once the last output has been reached, the counter turns on the first output.
-Setting the reset pin (input pin 1) from low to high, turns off all the counter outputs and sets the counter to turn the 1st output on the next trigger.
+Setting the reset pin (input pin 1) from off to on, turns off all the counter outputs and sets the counter to turn the 1st output on the next trigger.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/ringcounter.java)